 - 12. Section 47E of the FOI Act provides that a document is conditionally exempt from disclosure requirements 'if its disclosure under the Act would, or could reasonably be expected to, do any of the following: prejudice the effectiveness of procedures or methods for the conduct of test, examinations or audits by an agency and, in particular have a substantial adverse effect on the proper and efficient conduct of the operations of an agency.' - 13.
-I found that the document identified contains statements of the intended course of action the agency proposes to undertake, and that these statements are relevant to ongoing capability management activity, including contractual arrangements.
-The disclosure of these statements could reasonably be expected to prejudice the agency's ability to properly conduct its commercial and contracting activities. - 14.
+I found that the document identified contains statements of the intended course of action the Department of Defence (Defence) proposes to undertake, and that these statements are relevant to ongoing capability management activity, including commercial management.
+The disclosure of these statements could reasonably be expected to prejudice Defence's ability to properly conduct its activities. - 14.
 Taking the above into consideration, I have decided that the specified material identified is conditionally exempt under subsection 47E of the FOI Act.